-In April 2021, Michelle Nielson was hired as the Executive Director of Kaleidoscope.
-Michelle has been living in Southern California for a couple years but is originally from Nebraska.
-She will be relocating to the Keweenaw area during the summer months as she transitions into the new role.
+Michelle stepped into the role of Executive Director in April of 2021.
+Michelle lives in Nebraska and will be relocating to the Keweenaw area.
 Michelle has a Bachelor of Science degree in Healthcare Administration and a Masters in Education degree.
 She has many years of experience working in non-profit organizations, grant writing, project/program management, teaching, curriculum design, and partnership development.

 Michelle and her husband, Clay, have two daughters.
-Gabrielle is nineteen and currently living in Nebraska going to college and Alyssa is sixteen and wrapping up her sophomore year of high school.
-As a family they enjoy many activities such as golfing, boating, swimming, and traveling.
+As a family they enjoy activities such as golfing, boating, swimming, and traveling.

 Michelle has a great appreciation for education and a passion for lifelong learning.
 She is always ready for an adventure and exploring new possibilities.
 She finds her motivation in the making a positive impact on those around her as well as the community she lives in.

 Jessica is Kaleidoscope’s Administrative Assistant.
-She will also be teaching the Public Speaking class during the 2021/2022 school year in L’Anse.
 Born and raised in Baraga County, Jessica left the area to attend Michigan State University and Northern Michigan University to earn her bachelor’s degree in Criminal Justice.
 She and her husband worked their way back to the area to raise their three children close to family, the community, and the beautiful landscape they so love and appreciate.
 Jessica currently homeschools their 3 children on their small scale farm in L’Anse.
 In her spare time she enjoys outdoor adventures and travel, as well as crafting and hobby farming.
-Jessica’s biggest inspiration for working with Kaleidoscope and teaching is being able to make a positive impact in her community.
+Jessica’s biggest inspiration for working with Kaleidoscope is being able to make a positive impact in her community.

 Shannon and her husband, Jimmy, have a daughter, Holiday, who takes up all of their free time — and they love every minute of it.